johnttaylor/pim/README-Intro-DataModel.md

 for the exchange of data between modules with neither module have dependencies on each other.

-For example: given the tightly coupled design below:
+For example: given the coupled design below:
 ```

   ┌────────────┐             ┌───────────┐